theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/tableau/linking-bex-query-with-hierarchy.md

 1. Create a BEx Query extraction as described in [Define a BW Cube Extraction](../../bwcube/bw-cube-extraction-define).
 <!--- ![XU-Tableau-BExQuery](/img/content/XU-Tableau-BExQuery.png){:class="img-responsive"} -->
-2. Check the General Settings of the BEx Query:
+2. Check the General Settings of the BEx Query and activate *Use Description for Pipeline* and *Use formatted Values*.
 ![XU-Tableau-BExQuery-Settings](/img/content/XU-Tableau-BExQuery-Settings.png){:class="img-responsive"}
 3. Create a BW Hierarchy extraction as described in [Define a Hierarchy Extraction](../../bw-hierarchies/hierarchy-extraction-define).
 <!--- ![XU-Tableau-Hierarchy](/img/content/XU-Tableau-Hierarchy.png){:class="img-responsive"} -->